myang/100DaysOfSwiftUI/README.md

 * Self points to whatever instance of the struct is currently being used.
 * Prefer using struct over class.
 * mutating, init(), static, private
+* value type, different from a class which is a reference type

 # Class
 * SwiftUI uses structs extensively for its UI design.